-390 Marlborough was designed by architect Samuel D. Kelley and built in 1885 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
-John Shapleigh is shown as the owner on the original building permit application for 390 Marlborough, dated September 3, 1885, and on the final building inspection report, dated July 16, 1886.
+390 Marlborough was designed by architect Samuel D. Kelley and built in 1885-1886 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
+He is shown as the owner on the original building permit application for 390 Marlborough, dated September 3, 1885, and on the final building inspection report, dated July 16, 1886.

 George Coleman died in July of 1897.
-Isabella Coleman continued to live at 390 Marlborough.
+390 Marlborough continued to be owned by his estate, and Isabella Coleman continued to live there.

 During the 1903-1904 and 1904-1905 winter seasons, Isabella Coleman was traveling abroad and 390 Marlborough was not listed in the 1904 and 1905 Blue Books.
 By the 1905-1906 season, she was living there once again.

-Isabella Coleman continued to live at 390 Marlborough during the 1912-1913 winter season, but moved thereafter to the Hotel Vendôme.
-She died in April of 1920.
+Isabella Coleman continued to live at 390 Marlborough during the 1912-1913 winter season, but moved thereafter to the Hotel Vendome.
+She continued to live there at the time of her death in April of 1920.

-By 1926, 390 Marlborough was the home of Mrs. Bertha Elizabeth (Roberts) Coats, the widow of Herbert Philip Coats, who operated it as a lodging house.
+During the 1926-1927 winter season, 390 Marlborough was the home of Mrs. Bertha Elizabeth (Roberts) Coats, the former wife of Herbert Philip Coats, who operated it as a lodging house.
+Their son, Herbert Philip Coats, Jr., lived with her.
 She previously had lived in Brookline.
-By 1928, She had moved to 402 Marlborough.
+They had moved to 402 Marlborough by the next season.

-By 1928, 390 Marlborough was the home of Mrs. Annie Jane (Trimble) Varney, the widow of John R. Varney, who operated it as a lodging house.
-She previously had lived at 515 Beacon.
+By 1928, 390 Marlborough was the home of Annie Jane (Trimble) Varney, the widow of John R. Varney, who operated it as a lodging house.
+She previously had lived at 515 Beacon (also owned by James Schooner).
 She continued to live at 390 Marlborough until about 1930, when she moved to 445 Beacon.

-In September of 1930, he applied for (and subsequently received) permission to install fire balconies on the rear of the building, connecting with 392 Marlborough.
+In September of 1930, James Schooner applied for (and subsequently received) permission to install fire balconies on the rear of the building, connecting with 392 Marlborough.
 The application was filed for both properties and the current use indicated as “lodgings.”

 By 1931, 390 Marlborough was the home of Bror A. Pearson and his wife, Martha J. (Johansen) Pearson.
 He was a plumber, and they operated 390 Marlborough as a lodging house.
-In 1930, they had lived at 517 Beacon, where they also operated a lodging house.
+They previously had lived at 517 Beacon, where they also operated a lodging house.

-Bror and Martha Pearson continued to live and operate a lodging house at 390 Marlborough until about 1947.
+Bror and Martha Pearson continued to live at 390 Marlborough, and operate it as a lodging house, until about 1946.

-By 1947, 390 Marlborough was the home of James Joseph Feeley and his wife, Nettie Josephine (Bazinait) Feeley.
-They previously had lived in Marlborough, Massachusetts.
-They were the assessed owners of 390 Marlborough from 1947 through 1953.
-They continued to lived there and operate it as a lodging house until about 1953.
+On March 27, 1946, 390 Marlborough was acquired from Samuel Siskind by James Joseph Feeley and his wife, Nettie Josephine (Bazinait) Feeley.
+They previously lived in Marlborough, Massachusetts.
+They continued to live at 390 Marlborough, and to operate it as a lodging house, until about 1953.

-In October of 1953, Joseph S. Hunter purchased 390 Marlborough from James and Nettie Feeley.
+On October 30, 1953, 390 Marlborough was purchased from the Feeleys by Joseph Hunter, trustee of the J. Hunter Realty Trust.
 He was a wholesale jeweler and an investor in real estate.
 He and his wife, Edythe V. (Sofnas) Hunter, lived in Brookline.